 - They will use protective equipment and clean the area they are working in before and after.
 Your household will need to remain in a different room for the entirety of the appointment; and

 - They will make the situation safe, and we will contact you about any follow-up work if required.

 We are continuing with our planned improvement works.
 This includes replacing kitchens, bathrooms and windows.

 As with other works, we have procedures in place to keep you and our teams safe while the work is being completed.

 Our surveyors will soon contact you to arrange inspections and programming of work.
 We will reschedule any planned work that was due throughout the suspended period.

 Can I come to meet one of the Cornwall Housing team in the office?

-A large number of our teams are still working from home and therefore our services are being delivered in a very different way.
-We ask that you do not visit our offices as most, under guidance from the Grovernment, will remain closed for the immediate future.
+A large number of our teams are still working from home and our services are being delivered in a very different way.
+Please do not visit our offices.
+Most, under guidance from the Government, will remain closed for the immediate future.

 Therefore, we are not able to hold face-to-face visits or appointments with you at the moment.

 Please continue to contact us for any of the vital services listed above on 0300 1234 161.